cdsbasel/dataanalytics_2023/menu/syllabus.md

 5. Present group project in a blitz talk at the meet-the-expert event

 ## Agenda
-The course consists of 4 full-day sessions on the following Fridays (ca. 9:00 to 16:00)
+The course consists of 4 full-day sessions (Fridays, ca. 9:00 to 16:00), and individual group project update sessions of 1 hour (to be scheduled Friday mornings, 9:00 to 12:00).
+Specific dates are given below.

 <style>
 td {